-The container provides a built-in bean with bean type BeanManager, scope @Dependent and qualifier @Default.
+The container provides a built-in bean with bean type BeanManager, scope @Dependent, deployment type @Standard and binding @Current.
 The built-in implementation must be a passivation capable dependency, as defined in Section 6.6.2, "Passivation capable dependencies".

 Thus, any bean may obtain an instance of BeanManager by injecting it:

 '''

-@Inject BeanManager manager;
+@Current BeanManager manager;

 '''